-I AM CURRENTLY SCHEDULED OUT UNTIL MAY 2025 FOR INSTALLATIONS____FREE UPS GROUND SHIPPING TO CONTINENTAL U.S. WITH ORDER OVER $500.00.
+I AM CURRENTLY SCHEDULED OUT UNTIL NOVEMBER 2025 FOR INSTALLATIONS____FREE UPS GROUND SHIPPING TO CONTINENTAL U.S. WITH ORDER OVER $500.00.
 ALL ITEMS ARE SHIPPED ADULT SIGNATURE REQUIRED.

 Transponder and ADS-B Requirements